scratchoo/webpack_native/README.md

 site.webmanifest

-you can generate all these formats easily using some online favicon generator like https://favicon.io (just make sure to edit site.webmanifest to prefix the name of files there with the folder name /webpack_native like shown in the example above)
+you can generate all these formats easily using the online favicon generator: https://favicon.io

 ## Contributing